KitsuneKode/Zerodha-Landing-Page/readme.md

 # Zerodha App

 This is a simple HTML and CSS file for a Zerodha app landing page.
+This project is covered at Week-0 of 0-100xDev Cohort.

 ## Usage